luminaphor/Completed-Challenges/README.md

 # Completed-Challenges
 Various programming challenges i've completed- most of them from github repositories or r/dailyprogrammer.
+These are all written in Python or C++.

 99 Bottles of Beer on the Wall